 Trees, hill and fences decrease or cut off the signal to a great extent.
 The lower frequency seem to produce a more stable and dependable receiver.
-The relays respond to different tones transmitted.

 I am working on this device at the present time.
 The receiver is installed in a car.
 No more lost gas jobs with this idea.
 The transmitter can be built to weigh about 10 ounces and is installed in the plane.
 If after a length of time the model goes out of sight or is lost the transmitter signal is picked up by the loop antenna and the direction in which the model lies is determined.
 Then the volume of the received signal will tell wether you are approaching or going away from the model.